-After I finished all my stuff on Friday, I packed a small backpack and went to northern United Kingdom.
+After I finished all my stuff on Friday, I packed a small backpack and went to the northern United Kingdom.
 Because nothing will ever happen when one just sits at home, that’s why…

-Well, the true reason for this trip was to check out the universities of Stirling and Glasgow, as I am considering Scotland as a possible place to move into.
-So I took a late night bus from London and after a crumpled night I arrived to Stirling the next morning.
-Just in time to get in the campus, register and join the program.
+The real reason for this trip was to check out the universities of Stirling and Glasgow, as I am considering Scotland as a possible place to move into.
+So I took a late-night bus from London, and after a crumpled night, I arrived in Stirling the next morning.
+Just in time to get on the campus, register and join the program.

-From the tower I walked towards Stirling’s downtown, where I planned to spend the night.
+From the tower, I walked towards Stirling’s downtown, where I planned to spend the night.

-…I went to local hostel to book me a night.
-With hostels it is a hit or miss situation, one is great, clean place while the second is a dump with rats and crap (looking at you, St Louis).
-Thankfully, this was the first option, and I met there a bunch of cool people there.
+With hostels, it is a hit or miss situation: one is a great, clean place while the second is a dump with rats (looking at you, St Louis!).
+Thankfully, the Stirling hostel was the first option, and I met a bunch of nice people there.
 It is sort of easy to make friends in hostels, as everyone is “on the same boat” – comfortable with traveling and strangers.
-After listening some cool stories (there’s never deprivation of those when your peers are from Canada, Mexico, Germany, Slovenia, Poland, Italy and I’m sure I forgot some..)
-I played chess for a first time in three or so years, and later we went for some fun.
+After listening to some cool stories (there’s never deprivation of those when your peers are from Canada, Mexico, Germany, Slovenia, Poland, Italy, and I’m sure I forgot some..)
+I played chess for the first time in three or so years, and we had fun until late hours.

-The next morning I left to the local train station…
+The next morning, I left to the local train station…

 …took the last look on the hills..